Tuesday, April 14, 2015

 I haven't even looked at the menu yet.
 Leave me alone.

-At this point, there are two options: 1) Zeke gives me a beer list and STARES at me while I read it, or 2) I'll have to STARE at Zeke while he stutteringly vomits beer names from his wretched chasm of a mouth.
+At this point, there are two options: 1) Zeke gives me a beer list and STARES at me while I read it, or 2) I'll have to WATCH as Zeke stutteringly vomits beer names from his wretched chasm of a mouth.

 But before I can even look at three choices, Zeke returns.
 ‘Here are your drinks and some bread.’